-- 1. Funding will be provided through a contractual agreement between the county and DSH. - 2.
-The average funding available is approximately \$142,000 total per client.
-Like the population targets, the average cost per client information is to be used by counties as a benchmark for program planning. - 3.
-DSH cannot guarantee funding will be awarded at the level to support the 20% to 30% target population identified due to the amount of funding available. - 4.
+- 1. Of the total funding available, \$8.5 million is currently available in Round 2 for eligible counties interested in this funding opportunity. - 2.
+Funding will be provided through a contractual agreement between the county and DSH. - 3.
+As discussed in Section B. TARGET POPULATION, it is estimated that approximately 60 clients could be diverted from jails and served by the \$8.5 million available in Round 2.
+On average, this equates to approximately \$142,000 per client.
+Like the population targets, the average cost per client information is to be used by counties as a benchmark for program planning. - 4.
+DSH cannot guarantee funding will be awarded at the level to support the 20% to 30% target population identified due to the amount of funding available. - 5.
 Required Match of County Funds: Participating counties must demonstrate a 20% match of county funds towards the total DSH Diversion funds allocated.
 Small counties must demonstrate a 10% match of county funds.
 A small county is defined as a county with a population of 200,000 or less based on the most recent available estimates of population data determined by the Population Research Unit of the Department of Finance.
 The county match may be provided in the form of cash, in-kind match, or a combination thereof.
 The funds shall not be used to supplant existing services or services reimbursable from an available source, but rather to expand upon them or support new services for which existing reimbursement may be limited.